Physics-50/Module-3/docs/week1.md

 Each time we measure $$x$$, we hope that we have set all the parameters perfectly (eg. the distance $$L$$ to the wall and the angle of the diffraction grating relative to the laser beam).
 However, it is impossible to set everything perfectly with zero uncertainty.
 If we are slightly off on any of the possible parameters, how much will that shift the value of $$x$$ that we measure?

 Let's focus on the angle of the laser beam, which should ideally come in perpendicular to the diffraction grating.
 What range of angles away from perfectly perpendicular to the laser beam might the grating accidentally have?
 Perhaps we might not notice if we were off by angles up to $$\pm 5^{\circ}$$.
 How important is this?
-To answer this question, set up your experiment, with $$L= 1~\mathrm{m}$$.
+To answer this question, set up your experiment with <em>L</em> = 60 cm.
 To measure $$x$$, use your tape measure to determine the distance from the central bright spot to the next bright spot to the right.
 Take a minute or two right now, and go purposefully "wiggle" the grating so that its angle varies over this range, and take note of how much variation this causes in $$x$$.

 In addition to the angle of the diffraction grating that you just explored, we have identified several other potential sources of uncertainty in $$x$$, listed below: